On the Weight Spectrum of Rate-Compatible Polar Codes: Number of minimum-weight codewords in QUP and Wang-Liu shortened polar codes

 \section{Number of minimum-weight codewords in QUP and Wang-Liu shortened polar codes}

-In this section, we calculate the number of polynomials with minimum weight in the decreasing monomial code with QUP pattern and Wang-Liu shortening pattern.
+In this section, we calculate the number of polynomials with minimum weight in the decreasing monomial code with QUP and Wang-Liu shortening patterns.

-Due to the variability in the weight spectrum of different polynomials after puncturing, to facilitate a clear analysis, define $P_f(d, i)$ to be the number of codewords in $T_P(f,X_i)$ with weight $d$.
-Firstly, we analyse the weight spectrum of $T_P(f,X_i)$.
+Due to the variability in the weight spectrum of different polynomials after puncturing, we define $P_f(d, i)$ to be the number of codewords in $T_P(f,X_i)$ with weight $d$ to facilitate a clear analysis.
+First, we analyse the weight spectrum of $T_P(f,X_i)$.